friedricherbs/CarND-MPC/README.md

 epsi_delay = epsi - v(t) * steer /Lf * dt
  ```

-Besides that, the choice of the cost function, especially a high weight of the deviations of the `cte` and the `epsi` was important to keep the car on the track.
+Besides that, the choice of the cost function, especially a high weight on the deviations of the `cte` and the `epsi` was important to keep the car on the track.